chrisvidal/death-notes/_posts/2016-10-30-introduction.md

 To cope with all of this, I unconsciously buried the death of my father in law deep, deep inside.
 I decided to avoid facing this challenge, pretending to myself that it never happened.

-Yes quite a good strategy; I’m still surprised how easy it was to ignore and bury it all. .And it worked very, very well actually…
+Yes quite a good strategy; I’m still surprised how easy it was to ignore and bury it all.
+And it worked very, very well actually…

 Until 17 years later when I received an unexpected invitation from death.
 In fact, the invitation came twice in early 2016.